 90% of government scientists feel they can't speak freely: union survey

-Scientists rally on Parliament Hill in Ottawa on Monday, Sept, 16, 2013 as Canadian scientists and their supporters hold demonstrations across the country, calling on the federal government to stop cutting scientific research and muzzling its scientists.
+Scientists call on the federal government to stop cutting scientific research and muzzling its scientists, on Parliament Hill in Ottawa on Monday, Sept, 16, 2013.
 (Sean Kilpatrick / THE CANADIAN PRESS)